kevinxyc1/nuvalence-web-challenge/README.md

 ## Overall Approach

-Firstly on the framework choice, I used **React** for writing reusable components and integrated with **Semantic UI** for better design.
-To query randomuser API, I used **Axios** to make promised-based http request.
-The number of results to display is based on the /results={number} and **React Hooks** is implemented to better manage the state and props.
-After retrieving the data, I **mapped** each person in a list to a single card and set number of cards in a row to 5.
-The **Card**, **Header** and **Detail** component are built independently and integrated together.
-Lastly, **invalid inputs** are validated before submitting the form and a message will display if input is not valid.
+- Firstly, **React** is chosen for writing reusable components and it is integrated with **Semantic UI** for better design.
+- To query randomuser API, I used **Axios** to make promised-based http request.
+- The number of results to display is based on the /results={number} and **React Hooks** is implemented to better manage the state and props.
+- After retrieving the data, each person in a list is **mapped** to a single card and set number of cards in a row to 5.
+- The **Card**, **Header** and **Detail** component are built independently and integrated together.
+- Lastly, **invalid inputs** are validated before submitting the form and a message will display if input is not valid.

 ## To Be Improved